- Look at Bicycle racks in person

 Patch Kit or No Patch Kit?

 I got a free flat-fix kit at a bike event and carried it everywhere for a few months.
 Then it occurred to me that I don’t know how to remove and replace an an inner tube and don’t carry a hand pump.
 The kit now sitting in my hall closet.

 I would also make sure everyone in my family knows how to patch or replace an inner tube and fill it with a hand pump (which isn’t easy!).
-I might even consider packing the smallest foot pump I could find since they’re a bit more effective than hand pumps.
+I might also pack compressed air, which is easier to use than a hand or foot pump and packs more compactly

 Have a Plan for Overnight Bike Storage

 It wouldn’t have stopped a really determined or experienced thief.
 But our bikes are not expensive and our hotels were off the beaten track, so we thought it was enough this time around.

 It’s worth calling your hotel to ask how they can accommodate bikes securely: Do they have racks or storage or first-floor rooms you can roll your bikes into?
-And invest in a decent chain and lock for securing the bikes overnight or in public places.
+Keep a decent chain and lock in the car for securing the bikes overnight or in busy public places.